databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 </div>
 </div>

-You should see prompt similar to the following:
+When you run the application, you should see prompt similar to the following:

 ~~~
 Please rate the following movie (1-5 (best), or 0 if not seen):